CATIA Collaboration Without ENOVIA: Lightweight PDM for Aerospace & Automotive Suppliers

 Unlike SOLIDWORKS, which has a mid-tier PDM option, the CATIA ecosystem has a large gap between basic file folders and full-blown ENOVIA PLM.
 Managing CATIA V5 files without a PDM system is particularly challenging:

-• IP Security: Aerospace and automotive designs are highly sensitive intellectual property.
+IP Security: Aerospace and automotive designs are highly sensitive intellectual property.
 Sharing them via insecure methods is a major risk.
+Ensure proper cloud PDM security measures are in place.

 Cloud PDM: A Lightweight Alternative for CATIA Teams